Give Me S’more!Amber Brandt

 The first s’more recipe was published in the early 1920s by the Campfire Marshmallows company — but the gooey little treat had already been popular with Boy and Girl Scouts for many years before that.
 The original recipe calls for a square of milk chocolate to be placed on a graham cracker, a toasted marshmallow placed on top of the chocolate and a second graham cracker on top to complete the “sandwich” — then squeeze and eat.

-There’s really no reason to fix something that definitely isn’t broken — but why not celebrate National S’mores Day with one of these creative takes on the classic recipe?
+There’s really no reason to fix something that isn’t broken — but why not try one of these creative takes on the classic recipe?
 (Nutella, Oreos, peanut butter cups, oh my!)

 No time to wait for a campfire?
 Make these delicious recipes in your kitchen.